Well, damn it, another cop has been shot, this time north of Chicago.

 And the media would love that.

-They'd salivate over it.
+They'd salivate over.

-So the media hears that the donor class, some of them, are dreaming of uh Mitt Romney running again.
+So the media hears that the donor class, some of them, are dreaming of Mitt Romney running again.

-And so they're they're amplifying this.
+And so they're amplifying this.

-But so far I don't think it's I don't know.
+But so far, I don't think it's, I don't know.

 I don't know.